 Editor’s Note: Recent news reports have depicted the opposition of certain religious groups to President Bush’s withdrawal from the Kyoto Protocol as mainstream among the faith community.
 But as the authors of the following article point out, mainline religious leaders are encouraged that actions such as the president's represent sound and prudent consideration of human needs amidst the environmental debate.
 This article, written by three prominent pastors from different denominations, analyzes the conflicts of justice and compassion that would arise if extreme environmental policies were enacted.

 Residents cheered Select Steel’s 1998 announcement that it was going to build a new plant in Michigan’s Genesee County.
 They applauded Detroit’s efforts to replace abandoned and polluted "brownfield" sites with new industrial facilities.
-They welcomed the $15- to $20-per-hour jobs, health insurance, better schools, community pride and other benefits these developments would have brought.
+They welcomed the $15- to $20-an-hour jobs, health insurance, better schools, community pride, and other benefits these developments would have brought.

 But a small band of critics said emissions from the new facilities might have a "disparate impact" on minorities.
 Waving this new red flag of "environmental justice," they were able to delay so many permits that the companies took their plans elsewhere.

-Sen. Carl Levin wondered, "How in heaven’s name would the environment be improved" by stopping the creation of jobs in depressed communities?
-Harry Alford, president of the Black Chamber of Commerce, accused opponents of trying to "further their own agenda of a pristine earth at the expense of our jobs."
+Senator Carl Levin wondered, "How in Heaven’s name would the environment be improved" by stopping the creation of jobs in depressed communities?
+But Harry Alford, president of the Black Chamber of Commerce, accused opponents of trying to "further their own agenda of a pristine earth at the expense of our jobs."